KeshavSaraogi/chatbot-genAI/README.md

-# chatbot-genAI
+# Chat Bot using LangChain

-Making ChatBot using LangChain
+## LLM powered conversational tool capable of having a conversation and remembering previous interactions